Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 Add a the TriggerContentUri.FLAGNOTIFY_FOR_DESENDANTS flag to triggger the job if any descendants of the given URI chagne.
 This flag coresponds to the notify FOrDesendants parameter passed to registerContentOBserver

-The following samle code schdules a job to trigger when the system reports a chagen to the conten t URI, Media URI
+The following sample code schedules a job to trigger when the system reports a change to the content URI, Media URI
 ```
 const val MY_BACKGROUND_JOB = 0
 ...